By: E. Powers Price, Carolina NORML SC Member and Criminal Defense Attorney for Drug Possession Charges

 As stated above, different “quantity” thresholds must be proven by the State to accuse a more serious crime.
 For example, if the cops weigh the marijuana at 30 grams, and charge it as a felony, our legal professional can ask for an independent analysis, and have our defense experts examine and weigh the material, as part of our “discovery” rights.

-Because confusion, fear, and lack of familiarity with the criminal justice arena are commonplace, our lawyers near me in upstate South Carolina offer you a confidential, FREE lawyer consultation.
+Because confusion, fear, and lack of familiarity with the criminal justice arena are commonplace, our lawyers near me in upstate South Carolina offer you a confidential, lawyer consultation.
 Our job is to fix legal messes!

 Few medical doctors will discuss anything on the phone or in a no-cost first meeting but our Greenville SC criminal attorneys will.
 Call today at or nationwide toll-free number,

-Call today to speak with our attorneys near me in Upstate SC, and receive your free consultation lawyer phone call, virtual meeting or in person consult with our South Carolina lawyers.
+Call today to speak with our attorneys near me in Upstate SC, and receive your consultation lawyer phone call, virtual meeting or in person consult with our South Carolina lawyers.
 Contact us at (864) 271-3535.